preraulab/DYNAM-O/README.md

 <br/><br/>

 ### Changing the Quality Settings
-The following preset settings are available in our example script.
+The following preset settings are available in our example script under `ALGORITHM SETTINGS`.
 As all data are different, it is essential to verify equivalency before relying on a speed-optimized solution other than precision.

 - “precision”:  Most accurate assessment of individual peak bounds and phase
 - “fast”: Faster approach, with accurate SO-power/phase histograms, minimal difference in phase